-Children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
 Governing bodies and proprietors should ensure their Child Protection & Safeguarding Policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
 These can include:

 - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils. - The potential for children with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges.
-In order to support we would ensure the pupil has a trusted adult that they can share concerns with and ensure there were alternative recording/ reporting methods for the pupil.
+In order to support we would ensure the pupil has a trusted adult that they can share concerns with and ensure there were alternative recording/ reporting methods for the pupil. - Cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or the consequences of doing so.

-Contextual Safeguarding - (Extra Familial Harm)
+10.6 Contextual Safeguarding - (Extra Familial Harm)

-We recognise safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
+We recognise safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school including online.
 All staff, especially the DSL (or deputy), should be considering the context within which such incidents and/or behaviours occur.
 Assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 It is important that staff provide as much information as possible as part of the referral process.
 Additional information regarding contextual safeguarding can be found here: https://contextualsafeguarding.org.uk/assets/documents/Contextual-Safeguarding-Briefing.pdf

-10.6 Children who live in Private Fostering arrangements
+10.7 Children who live in Private Fostering arrangements